 Newman-Gonchar has also had assistant coaching stops at Loyola Marymount (2010-12) and UC San Diego with both the men’s and women’s teams (2007-09) and Louisiana-Lafayette (2006).
 He also has been an assistant coach with the Thompson Rivers University men’s volleyball team in British Columbia, and he was a volunteer assistant coach at his alma mater Northern Arizona.

-Most recently in 2018, Newman-Gonchar was selected by Karch Kiraly to serve as Head Coach of the 2018 Team USA Pan American Cup team, where the squad took gold in Santo Domingo, Dominican Republic.
+The Lobo head coach has a history of success working with Team USA Volleyball, winning a total of five gold medals through his time with the national teams, serving in various roles.
+Most recently, Newman-Gonchar was an assistant coach for the Under 21 team that won gold at the 2022 Women’s U21 NORCECA Pan American Cup and served as an assistant coach with the Women’s Indoor U20 National Training Team that competed in the 2021 FIVB Women’s U20 World Championship.
+In 2018, Newman-Gonchar was selected by Karch Kiraly to serve as head coach of the 2018 Team USA NORCECA Pan American Cup team, where the squad took gold in Santo Domingo, Dominican Republic.
 In 2017, Newman-Gonchar joined Team USA as a consultant coach for the FIVB World Grand Prix team that finished 5th in the world in Nanjng, China.
 Also, in the summer of 2017, the Pan American Cup team took Gold in Lima, Peru at the annual NORCECA event.
 Previously he served as assistant coach with the Pan American Cup team in 2015 in Lima, Peru and 2016 in Santo Domingo, Dominican Republic, where the U.S. won gold and bronze respectively.